Type

 The Beni Suef power plant will feature a Siemens SGT5-8000H, which is considered to be the world’s most powerful gas turbine.

-Each turbine measures 12.6m-long, 5.5m-wide and 5.5m-high, has a base power output of 400MW, and operates at a speed of 3,000rpm.
+Each turbine measures 12.6m long, 5.5m wide and 5.5m high, with a base power output of 400MW and operating speed of 3,000rpm.
 It is equipped with an enhanced sealing system to minimise loss of cooling air during operations.

-The first two gar turbines were placed on the site in May 2016.
+The first two gas turbines were placed on the site in May 2016.

 The loan agreement for the project was signed in November 2015.